-Recommended Preparation: FD 24 or Beginning sewing skills Grading: letter grade or pass/no pass
+36 hours lecture, 54 hours laboratory Recommended Preparation: FD 24 or beginning sewing skills Grading: letter grade or pass/no pass

-This is a beginning course in pattern drafting.
-The students will develop a basic block pattern for the commercial dress form or individual figure.
+Formerly FD 36AB.
+This is a beginning course in flat pattern drafting.
+Students will develop a basic pattern block and learn to manipulate the block to create patterns for a variety of garment styles.
 Transferable to CSU

-Pattern Drafting II: Pattern Manipulation 18 hours lecture, 27 hours laboratory

-Recommended Preparation: FD 36A Grading: letter grade or pass/no pass
+Pattern Draping 36 hours lecture, 54 hours laboratory Recommended Preparation: FD 24 Grading: letter grade or pass/no pass